run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 !!!
 Important
     * _Entitlement_ is the RedHat OpenShift licensing mechanism.
 Without entitlement, __you will not be able to install the NVIDIA drivers__ used by the GPU Operator.
 For further information see: [here](https://www.openshift.com/blog/how-to-use-entitled-image-builds-to-build-drivercontainers-with-ubi-on-openshift){target=_blank}.
-    * If you are planning to use NVIDIA A100, you cannot use the CoreOS operating system due to NVIDIA limitations (NVIDIA Fabric Manager will not work).
-We recommend using RHEL instead.
+    * If you are planning to use NVIDIA A100 with CoreOS, you will need the latest GPU Operator (version 1.8).

 ## Download Third-Party Dependencies